mondele/btt-writer-docs/docs/translationWords.rst

 2. Type in a space.

+3. Translate the title of "Translation Suggestions".

-3. Press the Enter key twice to insert a blank line between the title and the content.
+4. Press the Enter key twice to insert a blank line between the title and the content.

-4. Type in the translation.
+5. Type in the translation.

 If there is a **parenthesis**, copy and paste the entire parenthesis at the end of the translation on the card.
 Copy: the parenthesis “(“, words as they are between the parenthesis, and the last parenthesis “)”.
 (See: words)